Stellar foliation structures on surfaces: Introduction

 \begin{theorem} If a zebra plane $Z$ has a leaf triangulation, then $Z$ is convex. \end{theorem}

 The primary case of interest is when the zebra plane is the PRU cover of a closed surface.
-As a consequence if we can ``triangulate'' the closed surface in a manner that lifts to a leaf triangulation on the cover, then that cover is convex. \Cref{fig:amalgamated_cylinder} shows a surface with no leaf triangulation whose PRU cover is not convex. \compat{In response to Ferran's comment, I added an example of a zebra plane without a leaf triangle and which is not convex.}
+As a consequence if we can ``triangulate'' the closed surface in a manner that lifts to a leaf triangulation on the cover, then that cover is convex. \Cref{fig:amalgamated_cylinder} shows a surface with no leaf triangulation whose PRU cover is not convex.

 Of course, it is only possible for a zebra plane to have a leaf triangulation when $\alpha$ takes positive values, (that is, when there are singularities).
-We also provide a criterion for convexity of the PRU cover of a closed surface when $\alpha$ is non-positive; see \Cref{torus cover convex}.
-Some examples, like $\R^2$ which covers the square torus are convex, but others like the universal cover of a Hopf torus is not; see \Cref{dilation with cone singularities}.
+We also provide a criterion for convexity of the PRU cover of a closed surface when $\alpha$ is nonpositive; see \Cref{torus cover convex}.
+Some examples, like $\R^2$ (which covers the square torus) are convex, but others like the universal cover of a Hopf torus is not; see \Cref{dilation with cone singularities}.

 We will need to extend the notion of homotopy of paths, to the case of zebra surfaces with poles.
 See \Cref{sect:curves and deck transformations} for details on this construction.
 We call this extended notion of homotopy {\em pole-resolved homotopy} or PR homotopy, and it coincides with the usual notion if there are no poles.
 The PR free homotopy classes of loops are in natural bijective correspondence with conjugacy classes in the deck group of the PRU covering.
 We say a PR free homotopy class of closed curves is {\em polar} if there is a simple closed curve in the class that bounds a disk whose only interior singularity is a pole.
 We say that a PR free homotopy class $\conj{\gamma}$ of closed curves is {\em a power} if there is another PR free homotopy class $\conj{\beta}$ and a $k \geq 2$ such that $\conj{\gamma}$ is homotopic to the $k$-fold cover of $\conj{\beta}$. \compat{Added Nov 18, 2022.
 I'm doing this because if $\conj{\gamma}$ is a $k$th power, then for example a closed leaf in $\conj{\gamma}$ will be a $k$-fold cover of a simple curve.
 I don't want to worry about this in \Cref{thm:closed trails}.
 Also: I started using $\conj{\gamma}$ to denote free homotopy class or equivalently a conjugacy class of the (PR) fundamental group.}